 You don’t need to bathe him often, only when necessary.

-One thing to note about his coat is that he must be hand-stripped twice a year.
+One thing to note about his coat is that you must hand-strip him twice a year.

-If you are uncomfortable hand-stripping him yourself, then you should bring him to a groomer to do it.
+If you are uncomfortable doing this yourself, then you should bring him to a professional groomer.
+That’s how important it is.

 The Irish Terrier has a great deal of energy, so exercise is a must.

-A fenced-in yard is ideal so that he can run around and get out his “zoomies.”
+A fenced-in yard is ideal so that he can run around and get out all his “zoomies.”